ytmytm/1541-RAMBOardII/README.md

 ## Is there any benefit?

 Yes, if you use JiffyDOS and DolphinDOS 2.
-If install parallel connection and there is no other reason I wouldn't bother with SpeedDOS, when DolphinDOS is on the table.
+If parallel connection is available and there is no other important reason I wouldn't bother with SpeedDOS, when DolphinDOS is on the table.

 # Theory of operation